curtiskaler/file-switch/README.md

 ## <a name="api"></a>API

 ### `useFile(key)` → `path`
-Copies the source file with the given key to the destination path specified in the `options`, and returns the path of the file with the given key.
+Copies the source file with the given key to the destination path specified in the `options`, and returns the absolute path of the source file.

 ## <a name="config"></a>Configuration Options